 This is yet another variation of William’s birth date.
 The 1900 census reported his birth as January 1893.
 His 1917 draft card reported it as 20 February 1894.
 His card in the Veterans Master Index recorded 20 January 1894.
 Which one is correct?
 No way to know for certain, but I prefer 20 January 1893 in my tree.

 7. Age: 26 years, 7 months, 21 days.

 This was calculated from the birth and death dates on this form.

 9. Birthplace: The certificate reads Searcy, Arkansas, but to be clear, this is Searcy County, not the city of Searcy.

 10. Name of father: John Henry Graham

 11. Birthplace of father: What does that say?
 Allabamy?
-I suspect that’s supposed to be Alabama.
-John was actually born in Texas.
+I suspect that’s supposed to be Alabama, but John was actually born in Texas.

 12. Maiden name of mother: Mary Matildy Bohanan.

 13. Birthplace of mother: Searcy, Arkansas.
 Again, the county not the city.

 14. Informant: F. M. Kimbrell, Watts, Arkansas.